Register a server

 - Server name (required)—Lowercase letters, numbers, hyphens, and underscores only (max 20 characters)

-- Platform (required)—Select the server OS (Debian-based or Red Hat-based)
+- Platform (required)—Select the server OS (Debian-based, Red Hat-based, macOS, or Windows)

 - Access control—Define which groups can access this server: